leandro2r/automatic_summarizer/README.md

-Automatic Summarizer Project from UnB
+# Automatic Summarizer Project from UnB

-- Converter App
+## Converter App
-	- PDF to TXT Converter
+This app converts PDF files into TXT format

-- Summarizer App
+## Summarizer App
-	- Summarizer
+This app summarizes the TXT file and return metrics data about it

-- Translator App
+## Translator App
-	- Translator (PT-BT -> FR)
+This app translates the language of the TXT summarized file (PT-BR -> FR)

-- Aligner App
+## Aligner App
-	- Aligner
+This app aligns the TXT summarized translated file